prkumar/uplink/docs/source/user/serialization.rst

    Task = collections.namedtuple("Task", ["id", "name", "due_date"])

-Next, to add JSON deserialization support for this type, we could register a custom converter with :meth:`loads.from_json
+Next, to add JSON deserialization support for this type, we could create a custom converter using the :meth:`@loads.from_json
-<uplink.loads.from_json>`, which is a strategy covered in the subsection
+<uplink.loads.from_json>` decorator, which is a strategy covered in the
-:ref:`custom_json_deserialization`.
+subsection :ref:`custom_json_deserialization`.
 For the sake of brevity, I'll omit the implementation here, but you can follow the link above for details.

 Notably, Uplink lets us leverage the added support to also handle collections of type :class:`Task`.
 The :mod:`uplink.types` module